 - If using asafoetida chunks, roast them in 1 teaspoon oil and grind it along with other roasted ingredients.

-- Add salt.
-Mix well to combine.
+- Add salt. use a mixer grinder to mix the ingredients well.
 Store in airtight container.